City puts on Sterling-Silva show at Arsenal

-Sterling made six starts in England's semi-final run at the 2018 FIFA World Cup and only returned to training with City on Tuesday (AEST) last week.
+Sterling made six starts in England's semi-final run at the 2018 FIFA World Cup and only returned to training with City on Tuesday (NZST) last week.

 He rewarded Pep Guardiola's faith with a lively showing and a clinically dispatched 14th-minute opener.